symbolicdata/symbolicdata.github.io/FreeAlgebras.Ontology.markdown

 An informal description of the Ontology of the Free Algebra Knowledge Base developed so far.

-sd:FreeAlgebra - owl:Class with predicates
+All Free Algebra instances belong to the owl:Class **sd:FreeAlgebra** that is the rdfs:domain of the predicates

 -   sd:hasVariables Literal - comma separated list of variables
 -   sd:uptoDegree Literal - integer, semantics to be fixed
 -   sd:relatedXMLResource URI - the Resource file
--   standard entries sd:createdAt, sd:createdBy, rdfs:comment
+-   standard predicates sd:createdAt, sd:createdBy, rdfs:comment